 GEOGRAPHE PSYCHOLOGY

 Laurie Haynes has practised clinical psychology in the southwest since 2003 and is well regarded for a grounded, practical approach.
 He works with people experiencing a wide range of mental health concerns, as well as those managing chronic health conditions.
-Laurie works particularly well with young adults and adults navigating the demands of work and life who want to explore what’s underlying their difficulties and take meaningful steps toward lasting change.
+Laurie works particularly well with young adults and adults navigating the demands of work and life who want to explore what’s underlying their difficulties and then take meaningful steps toward lasting change.

 Laurie was raised and educated in Hong Kong by parents who worked as teachers in international schools, his formative years shaping a respect for cultural diversity and human difference.
 In his twenties, he stepped away from civil engineering drafting to study theology, before spending time in North America working as a wilderness guide with juveniles.
 He later returned to WA to work as a school chaplain in Perth and developed the Wilderness Intervention Program for troubled adolescents.
 These varied life experiences sparked a deep interest in psychology and Laurie returned to university in his early thirties to pursue his training in psychology.